Two new reports provide ammunition to rebut the many complaints you hear these days that college isn't worth the cost.

 So all those guys (and gals, to a lesser degree) in high school who were math and science nerds that you thought were such losers are the ones making all the dough!

-As you can see, the basic idea here is to go with the hard sciences.
-If they interest you, the hard sciences will afford you career options, career mobility and the greatest earning power.
+As you can see, the basic idea here is to go with engineering.
+If if interests you, the field will afford you career options, career mobility and the greatest earning power.